Newborn Session Information

 Is there a certain age that's best for photos?

 I get asked this questions alot, as many photographers prefer to work with babies that are under 10/14 days old, but I have found there is not perfect age for newborn sessions.
 I've had 4 day old babies wide awake for 2 hours and 5 week old babies sleep for their entire session.
 There is no magic age, and if something has prevented you from booking a newborn session (complications, NICU stay, prolonged labor/delivery recovery, losing your mind while trying to adjust to caring for the tiniest of humans, etc) PLEASE don't think that all is lost.
 I photograph babies up to 5 weeks old, and if your baby was premature, their adjusted age also plays an important factor.
-There is no magic number, there is no perfect situation, and I gladly photography babies up to 5 weeks old (adjusted ages not included).
+There is no magic number, there is no perfect situation, and I gladly photography babies up to 5 weeks old (and older if age is adjusted because baby delivered early).
 You can get beautiful photos of your baby, even if they're not under 14 days old!

 How do I know which newborn session to choose?